Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 First, we can assume that the observations (fight songs) are independent because college fight songs are unique to every team and written by different authors.
+We will verify our assumption (confirm independence of observations) by plotting the residuals in the order of data

-Next, we will verify our assumption (confirm independence of observations) by plotting the residuals in the order of data collection:
+collection:

 ![](writeup_files/figure-gfm/testing-condition-1-1.png)<!-- -->